RedisLabs/redislabs-docs/content/platforms/faqs/_index.md

 A cluster role allowing the RLEC PSP is granted to the redis-enterprise-operator service account and allows that account to create pods with the PSP shown above.

-Note that the NET_RAW capability requirement in PSP has been removed as of release 5.4.6-1183.
-Note that the allowPrivilegeEscalation is set to 'false' by default as of release 5.4.6-1183.
-These changes better align the deployment with container and Kubernetes security best practices.

 {{% note %}}
-Removing NET_RAW blocks 'ping' from being used on the solution containers.
+- Removing NET_RAW blocks 'ping' from being used on the solution containers.
+- These changes were made as of release 5.4.6-1183 to better align the deployment with container and Kubernetes security best practices:
+    - The NET_RAW capability requirement in PSP was removed.
+    - The allowPrivilegeEscalation is set to 'false' by default.
 {{% /note %}}

 {{% /expand%}}